 Founding Partner, BArch (USA), MArch (UCL), ARB, RIBA

 Anthony first trained as an architect in the USA, obtaining his Bachelors of Architecture from Roger Williams University in Rhode Island in 1990.
-He then moved to Austria, practicing there from 1990 until 1996, most notably with Viennese design practice Atelier Auboeck and Karasz.
-After finishing an MArch at the Bartlett in 1997, he worked in London with Ian Ritchie Architects until 2005.
-During this period he was involved in several high profile projects, including the Plymouth Theatre Royal (shortlisted for the Stirling Prize in 2003), the London Regatta Centre, as project architect on CrossRail Isle of Dogs Station, Shepherd Bush Green Regeneration and Potters Field Residential Development, London.
-Between 1999 and 2003 Anthony also co-run the design studio Tessera.
-Currently, Anthony is a Lecturer at the University of Westminster, where he leads MArch DS16.
+He practiced in Austria from 1990 to 1996, most notably with the Viennese Atelier Auboeck and Karasz.
+After finishing an MArch at the Bartlett, UCL, in 1997, he worked with Ian Ritchie Architects until 2005.
+During this period he was involved in several high profile projects, including the Plymouth Theatre Royal (Stirling Prize Shortlist, 2003), the London Regatta Centre, as project architect on CrossRail Isle of Dogs Station, Shepherd Bush Green Regeneration and Potters Field Residential Development.
+He is a Lecturer at the University of Westminster, where he leads MArch DS16.
 Anthony directs the design and management of our projects, closely working through all their phases from start to end.